-Predictions for e-readers
+Predictions for online learning

 Today I spent some time reviewing our blog posts over the past year and reflecting on what I’ve experienced with Worldreader.
 Now, I am going to make a prediction: E-readers will change the way the developing world reads.
 Most predictions take a lot of nerve and guts, but this really isn’t the case here.
 It’s just hard to deny when you see what’s happening.